 Do you see what I see?

 It’s an age-old philosophical question and, unfortunately, not one we’re likely to solve any time soon.
 That’s because everything that we perceive is a subjective experience.
 Our minds construct images in our conscious perception from light information that comes in through the eyes - and that process is invisible to science tools.
 In the ordinary course of life, this doesn’t cause much of a problem.
 It doesn’t matter whether one person’s red is another person’s blue.
 However, when it comes to product selection, it makes a difference.
-At Bean Bags R Us, we might claim that a product is olive colour, but you might see it as light brown.
+At Bean Bags R Us, we might claim that a product is an olive colour, but you might see it as light brown.
 Or we might say it is grey when you see it as taupe - not good.

 Do You See What I See?
 It’s Deeply Philosophical

 Researchers largely believed that we all saw colours roughly the same way in the past.
 They thought our minds had specific ways of representing blue, yellow, red, green, brown and every other colour, so perceptions would also be the same.
 After all, people essentially agree on the colour of things in the environment.
 The sky is blue; the sun is yellow; the grass is green, and so on.
 However, more recent experiments cast doubt on this view.
 There is no fundamental reason why our minds should represent colours in the same way.
 Some people might rotate the colour wheel.
 What you see as green, they see as yellow.
 Their conscious experience of it is different.
-Because the mind generates colour subjectively, it’s hard for science to get a handle on the issue.
-Theoretically, advanced technology could scan every chemical and electrical process in your brain and say “this person is seeing the colour yellow.”
+Because the mind generates colour subjectively, it’s hard for science to handle the issue.
+Theoretically, advanced technology could scan every chemical and electrical process in your brain and say, “this person is seeing the colour yellow.”
 However, no matter how much scanning a researcher did, they could never know whether your subjective experience of the colour yellow was the same as somebody else’s.

 The philosopher David Chalmers calls this the “hard problem of consciousness.”
 Scientists can scan the brain all they like and map out all the details, but they can’t ever predict what it feels like to experience a particular colour.
 Chalmers makes the point clear with a simple thought experiment.
-He, like many others, believes that one day, it may be possible to map the brain, measure all the chemical reactions, and say “that’s why consciousness happens.”
+He, like many others, believes that one day, it may be possible to map the brain, measure all the chemical reactions, and say, “that’s why consciousness happens.”
 However, no amount of science will ever be able to tell us why conscious experiences feel the way they do.
-Neither can science tell us why nature allows conscious experience at all.
-We can probe all the chemical reactions as much as we like, but we can never use them to understand why a subjective experience emerges.
+Neither can science tell us why nature allows conscious experience at all?
+We can probe all the chemical reactions as much as we like, but we can never use them to understand why subjective expertise emerges.
 That seems to be a brute fact of nature.
 Let’s say you see a yellow bean bag you like online.
 Your monitor emits the colour yellow in visible light that travels as a wave before hitting the retina at the back of your eye.
 The retina then receives the information and converts it into a string of chemical information.
 This chemical information then travels along the optic nerve to the visual cortex.
 The brain then uses the data to construct an image of the yellow bean bag you see on your monitor in your mind.

 Our Brains May “Make Up” New Colours